MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmessagesize-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: c67fb54b-8cc7-4fbc-8204-36fcddfa6192
-description: "Contains the sum, in bytes, of the sizes of all properties on a message object."
+description: "Contains the sum, in bytes, of the sizes of all properties on a message object.
+The size indicates the number of bytes that are transferred when the message is moved."
 ---

 # PidTagMessageSize Canonical Property